What a commercial Energy Performance Certificate (EPC) for business?

 When do EPCs need to be provided?

-For example, if you decide to make your business premises, such as an office, more energy efficient, you may want to redo your EPC to show that it has a better energy performance and get proof with an official energy rating.
+If you decide to make your business premises, such as an office, more energy efficient, you may want to redo your EPC to show that it has a better energy performance and get proof with an official energy rating.

 How are EPC ratings calculated?